NUKnightLab/SensorGrid/README.md

 Wireless particulate matter monitoring over LoRa networks

-This is a version of the SensorGrid project that is specific to montoring particulate matter data (PM 2.5 and PM 10) and collecting that data over a LoRa wireless network.
+This is a version of the SensorGrid project that is specific to monitoring particulate matter data (PM 2.5 and PM 10) and collecting that data over a LoRa wireless network.